-Stock options granted under the LTIP are non-transferrable (except, on death, to the option holder's personal representatives) and may not be assigned or charged.
+Stock options granted under the 2015 LTIP are non-transferrable (except, on death, to the option holder's personal representatives) and may not be assigned or charged.
+This obligation does not apply to the 2021 LTIP.

-No stock options may be granted under the LTIP in any single financial year over stock having an aggregate market value in excess of 200% of the option holder's annual basic salary for the year.
+No stock options may be granted under the 2015 LTIP in any single financial year over stock having an aggregate market value in excess of 200% of the option holder's annual basic salary for the year.
+This obligation only applies to option grants made under the 2021 LTIP while the company remains listed on AIM.

 Furthermore, no stock option may be granted under the LTIP if the grant of that stock option, when aggregated with all stock options granted under the LTIP and any awards granted under any other employee stock plans in the preceding 10 years, would cause the total number of shares falling to be issued in connection with such options or awards to exceed 10% of our issued ordinary share capital.
+This obligation only applies to option grants made under the 2021 LTIP while the company remains listed on AIM.